razeone/static-blog/content/about.md

 ### About Me

-My name is Jorge A. I come from a web software development background, I love new technology trends like Cloud Computing Blockchain and Big Data, I'm also interested on Agile and DevOps culture.
-Some other interests I have are arts, specifically potography, painting, cinema and theatre.
+My name is Jorge A. I come from a web software development background, I love new technology trends like Cloud Computing and Big Data, I'm also interested in Agile and DevOps culture.

+Beyond technology, I'm deeply passionate about the arts.
+I work as an independent actor and independent filmmaker, exploring storytelling through both performance and direction.
+My other artistic interests include photography, painting, cinema and theatre.

 I live in Mexico City, so if you're around you can always [ping me](/contact).

-Send me a crypto:

-* [BTC](https://bitcoin.org/): 3PfAwPHuY8wM8LJ57NLcN3gNpX5TwzSa8o
-* [ETH](https://ethereum.org): 0x71fceeededc7ea228b1375fdee2b7f3fe68bde30

 ### About Hugo